Mancoantonio/ANTROPOMETRICS/README.md

-Health & Anthropometric Measurements (Python Script) This is a script written in Python that calculates basic anthropometric measurements and allows a simple monitoring of health using only a MEASURING TAPE(cm) and a SCALE(kg)
+Health & Anthropometric Measurements (Script)
+This is a script written in Python that calculates basic anthropometric measurements and allows a simple monitoring of health using only a MEASURING TAPE(cm) and a SCALE(kg)

 Actual Functions